Our Top Healthy No-Cook Meals When It's Too Hot to Turn on the Oven

 Pack several food groups into one salad with this low-calorie classic.
 Lean turkey breast and hard-cooked eggs give our easy chef's salad an impressive 21 grams of protein per serving.

 Test Kitchen Tip: Turn this quick, healthy no-cook meal into a superfood salad by swapping in nutrient-rich kale and/or spinach for the romaine.

 Whip up a healthy no-cook dinner recipe with just six ingredients that offer international flavor.
-Coat cooked shrimp, fresh pineapple, and sweet red pepper with toasted sesame oil and cilantro before piling into crisp lettuce cups.
-At just 179 calories per serving, feel free to polish off two or three if this is your entree.
+Coat cooked shrimp, fresh pineapple, and red bell pepper with toasted sesame oil and cilantro before piling into crisp lettuce cups.
+At just 179 calories per serving, feel free to polish off two or three if this is your entrée.